open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 ### Enforcing authentication

-Some applications require the user to be always logged in.

-Authentication can be enforced by wrapping the application with the `<ForceAuth />` component:
+To make sure that only users, that are logged in, can use an application, enforce the authentication flow by wrapping the application with the `<ForceAuth />` component:

 ```jsx
 // AppUI.jsx